nwzd/azure-fundamentals/1-cloud-concepts.md

 **Special Regions**: US DoD, US Gov: physically+logically isolated with additional compliance certifications.
 China is operated by 21Vianet.

+There are some global Azure services that don't require you to select a particular region, such as Microsoft Entra ID, Azure Traffic Manager, and Azure DNS.

 ## Azure availability Zones